-BAKU -- Azerbaijan's authoritarian president, Ilham Aliyev, appears to have secured a landslide victory in a snap presidential election that was boycotted by the main opposition parties, according to exit polls.
+BAKU -- Azerbaijan's authoritarian president, Ilham Aliyev, has secured a landslide victory in a snap presidential election that was boycotted by the main opposition parties.

-Exit polls suggested Aliyev, who ran for the ruling New Azerbaijan party, will secure a fourth consecutive term in office with over 80 percent of the vote in the April 11 election, which Human Rights Watch (HRW) said did not provide "a viable choice" for the voters.
+The results of the April 11 election give Aliyev, who ran for the ruling New Azerbaijan party, a fourth consecutive term in office, in a vote that Human Rights Watch (HRW) said did not provide “a viable choice” for the voters.

 The Caucasus nation’s main opposition parties did not participate in the polls and had called for a boycott, claiming that the vote would be rigged.

 Natiq Mammadov, the deputy head of the CEC, rejected numerous allegations of voting fraud committed by poll workers, telling the Turan news agency that all reports of violations were “lies.”